-This category is for brokers in Washington state who want to become a managing broker.
-It comprises the courses that the Department of Licensing requires in order to qualify for the managing broker’s exam.
+Any brokers in Washington state who wants to become a managing broker.
+It comprises the courses that the Department of Licensing requires in order to qualify for the managing broker's exam.
 This category is not for current managing brokers who only need to complete the standard continuing education of 30 hours.
 In order to become a managing broker in Washington state you must have three years of full-time experience as an active broker or other qualifying experience.

 In order to qualify to take the state exam, students must complete 90 hours of approved education in the following categories: